Codeinwp/otter-blocks/readme.txt

 ## Ready to Import Patterns & Full-page Templates in Otter:

+Easily launch your site with our customizable patterns and full-page WordPress templates.
+Import ready-made designs with just one click and get started in no time.

 Explore a wide range of Otter patterns and full-page templates for services, testimonials, pricing, features, call-to-action sections, and more.
 Browse the available designs [here](https://themeisle.com/plugins/otter-blocks/patterns/?utm_source=wordpressorg&utm_medium=readme&utm_campaign=otter-blocks).

 ### Get More Options in Otter Pro 🤩